 - 2 Tbsp nutritional yeast (Red Star brand preferred)

 - 2 – 4 garlic cloves

-- After soaking the water, drain and rinse them before adding to the recipe.
+- After soaking the cashews, drain and rinse before adding to the recipe.

-- Chop spinach and red onion and place in mixing bowl.
+- Chop the spinach and red onion, place in mixing bowl.

 - Pour the sauce in to the bowl with spinach and onion and mix.